 Tracking for the metrics listed above will be provided to the Board through the Housing Element Annual Progress Report which is transmitted to the Board and State Department of Housing and Community Development in the spring of each year.

-Engaging the public will happen through the update of the County’s Housing Element, which will be done in coordination with community-based organizations, service providers, and developers.
-Any policy updates that get identified by this implementation plan would need to be reflected in this policy update to the County’s General Plan (specifically its Housing Element).
+Engaging the public will happen through the implementation of the County’s Housing Element programs, which will be done in coordination with community-based organizations, service providers, and developers.

 The following adopted Housing Element programs direct staff to continue equity and outreach activities throughout the current planning cycle.